-The following are a list of potential financial resources for students to utilize throughout their academic careers.
-If you have any questions, please reach out to the APA Florida Executive Director Alex Magee at email@example.com.
+The following is a list of potential financial resources for students to utilize throughout their academic careers.
+If you have any questions, please contact APA Florida Executive Director Stefanie Svisco.

-Each fall, APA Florida offers two Minority Scholarships.
-The scholarships are meant to celebrate planning and foster increased interest in planning by providing financial support for planning students who are members of underserved ethnic groups.
+Each fall, APA Florida accepts student applications for a Andre Anderson Minority Scholarship.
+These scholarships are meant to celebrate planning and foster increased interest in planning by providing financial support for planning students who are members of underserved ethnic groups.
 Two scholarships are offered: one for $2000 and one for $1500.
+Scholarships are awarded in December.

 Eligible applicants must:

-Be enrolled full time in a PAB accredited urban planning program or enrolled full time in a graduate urban planning program actively seeking PAB accreditation within the state of Florida during the semester in which the award is given
+- Be enrolled full time (as defined by the university or the planning graduate program) in a PAB accredited urban planning program or enrolled full time in a graduate urban planning program actively seeking PAB accreditation within the state of Florida during the semester in which the award is given

-Intend to work as a practicing planner upon graduation in local, state, or federal government or for a planning consulting firm or a non-for-profit planning organization
+- Intend to work as a practicing planner upon graduation in local, state, or federal government or for a planning consulting firm or a not-for-profit planning organization

 The APA Foundation assists students by providing educational financing and paid internships in recovery and rebuilding efforts.
 To view the current available scholarships and the application window, follow the link below to the National APA site.